 Graham, E-J. Mobility impairment.
 In C. Laes (ed).
 A Cultural History of Disability in Antiquity.
 Berg.

 Graham, E-J. Feet of clay: movement, mobility and religious knowledge in the sanctuaries of ancient Italy.
 In J. Veitch and R. Littlechilds (eds).
 Religious Movement and Sensory Experience in the Roman World.
 Routledge, Studies in Roman Space and Urbanism series.

-Graham, E-J. There and back again: experiencing pilgrimage in Latium during the mid Republic.
-In J. Kuuliala, C. Krötzl and J. Rantala (eds).
+Graham, E-J. Pilgrimage, mobile behaviours and the creation of religious place in early Roman Latium.
+In J. Kuuliala and J. Rantala (eds).
 On the Road: Travels, Pilgrimages and Social Interaction.
-Rome.
+Routledge.

 Graham, E-J. Death's ritual symbolic performance.
 In M. Erasmo (ed.).
 A Cultural History of Death in Antiquity.
 Berg.

 See also Open Research Online for further details of Emma-Jayne Graham’s research publications.